Thomas' defense asks judge to step down from case, saying he's biased

 In the 1980s, he repaid $200,000 to Allegheny County in a settlement, the Pittsburgh Post-Gazette reported.
 He resigned from his post in 2005 following an indictment that later saw the criminal charges dropped.

-Regarding Wecht, Thomas' attorneys suggested Creany used profanity referencing his name in chambers and advised them the case won't be tried based on the prominent pathologist's calendar.
+Regarding Wecht, Thomas' attorneys suggested that Creany used profanity referencing his name in chambers and advised them tht the case won't be tried based on the prominent pathologist's calendar.

-Tutera also cited an email, which is under seal, where Creany allegedly accused Thomas' counsel of "playing games" with the report by delaying the document's delivery to Attorney General's Office prosecutors.
+Tutera also cited an email, which is under seal, where Creany allegedly accused Thomas' counsel of "playing games" with the report by delaying the document's delivery to Office of Attorney General prosecutors.

 That did not occur, they wrote, saying prosecutors were also given the document the same day.